Irish poetry: Medieval/early modern

 Irish bards formed a professional hereditary caste of highly trained, learned poets.
 The bards were steeped in the history and traditions of clan and country, as well as in the technical requirements of a verse technique that was syllabic and used assonance, half rhyme and alliteration known as Dán Díreach.

 As officials of the court of king or chieftain, they performed a number of official roles.
 They were chroniclers and satirists whose job it was to praise their employers and damn those who crossed them.
 It was believed that a well-aimed bardic satire, glam dicin, could raise boils on the face of its target.
 However, much of their work would not strike the modern reader as being poetry at all, consisting as it does of extended genealogies and almost journalistic accounts of the deeds of their lords and ancestors.

 The Metrical Dindshenchas, or Lore of Places, is probably the major surviving monument of Irish bardic verse.
 It is a great onomastic anthology of naming legends of significant places in the Irish landscape and comprises about 176 poems in total.
 The earliest of these date from the 11th century, and were probably originally compiled on a provincial basis.
 As a national compilation, the Metrical Dindshenchas has come down to us in two different recensions.
 Knowledge of the real or putative history of local places formed an important part of the education of the elite in ancient Ireland, so the Dindshenchas was probably a kind of textbook in origin.

 Verse tales of Fionn and the Fianna, sometimes known as Ossianic poetry, were extremely common in Ireland and Scotland throughout this period.
 Originally sung in verse and exactly on par with heroic epics from other cultures, they were written down and significantly altered by James Macpherson in the 18th century.
-Macpherson's treatment of them was said to have ushured in the Romance tradition as opposed to the epic nature of the sagas.
+Macpherson's treatment of them was said to have ushered in the Romance tradition as opposed to the epic nature of the sagas.
 The Fionn poems form one of the three key sagas of Celtic culture: The Ulster saga, Fionn mac Cumhaill saga, and those of the Arthurian legends.